 Orenstein told me, “Everybody is concerned right now about the ever-younger sexualization of little girls, and we can agree on this and work together to stop the purchasing of these products.”

 My mom didn’t mind not purchasing the services of Sweet and Sassy.
 She created something better at home.
-And that left the daytime open, so my parents took Katie to see the awesome IMAX film Born To Be Wild and then they went bowling.
-Katie got a strike and felt like a million bucks.
+And that left the daytime open, so my parents took K to see the awesome IMAX film Born To Be Wild and then they went bowling.
+K got a strike and felt like a million bucks.
 And isn't it better that she felt good about herself for something she achieved, rather than for looking like a princess?

 Talk about fighting fun with fun!
 There was no comparison in my mind.
-Fortunately, not in Katie’s mind either.
+Fortunately, not in K’s mind either.
 “What was your favorite part of your trip?”
 I asked her.
 “Everything," she replied.
 "Every single minute."